|Title:||Assistant AD for Compliance / Head Field Hockey Coach|

 Caroline Gillich wants her players to perform to their maximum potential, but she also wants them to have fun.
 Of course, nothing is more fun than winning, which makes Juniata College's recent run of field hockey success all the more special to Coach Gillich.

-Over her 16 years on College Hill, Gillich has elevated Juniata field hockey to new levels of success, developing a program where competing for conference championships and NCAA tournament berths are the expectation, not the exception.
-Her Eagles won four straight Landmark Conference titles from 2007-10, the first four of the leagues existence.
-Since taking the reins of the Juniata field hockey program prior to the 1998 season, Gillich's teams have posted a combined record of 186-135 and have closed the season with a .500 record or better nine times.
+Her Eagles won four straight Landmark Conference titles from 2007-10, the first four of the league's existence.
+Since taking the reins of the Juniata field hockey program prior to the 1998 season, Gillich's teams have posted a combined record of 233-165 and have closed the season with a .500 record or better 10 times.

 But her programs are not solely about winning on the field.
 Her student-athletes also excel in the classroom.
-There were 11 placed on the National Field Hockey Coaches Association (NFHCA) All-Academic squad following the 2013 season and the program earned the NFHCA Academic Team Award after maintaining a 3.25 team grade point average.
+There were 13 placed on the National Field Hockey Coaches Association (NFHCA) All-Academic squad following the 2014 season and the program earned the NFHCA Academic Team Award.
 Gillich has coached a Capital One Academic All-American, three Landmark Senior Scholar-Athletes, and three Landmark All-Academic Team selections.

-Since joining the Landmark Conference in 2007, Juniata has had eight All-America honors, 10 all-region selections, three Eastern College Athletic Conference (ECAC) All-Stars, three NFHCA Senior All-Stars, seven Landmark players of the year, and 34 all-conference selections under the two-time conference coach of the year.
+Since joining the Landmark Conference in 2007, Juniata has had nine All-America honors, 10 all-region selections, three Eastern College Athletic Conference (ECAC) All-Stars, three NFHCA Senior All-Stars, seven Landmark players of the year, and 42 all-conference selections under the two-time conference coach of the year.

 Juniata field hockey capped the 2010 season by winning its fourth straight Landmark Conference championship, sending the Eagles into the NCAA tournament for the fifth time in the previous eight years.
 The Eagles upended host College of Wooster in the first round, advancing to the second round against traditional power Ursinus College.
 Juniata finished its 2010 campaign with an 18-5 record, second highest single-season win total in program history.